SettleMint

 Key invariants

-• Per-country limits are checked independently of the global limit; both must pass
+• InvestorCount checks per-country limits independently of the global limit; both must pass when configured.

 Operational signals